alinex/node-validator/README.md

     var validator = require('alinex-validator');

+All checks are called with:

+- a `name` which should specify where the value comes from and is used in error reporting.
+- the `value` to check
+- an `options` array which specifies what to check
+- and optionally a `callback` function

 Most checks are synchronous and may be called synchronously or asynchronously.
 Only if an asynchronous check is called synchronously it will throw an Error.